 Bruce Jennings is Senior Fellow at the Center for Humans and Nature where he engages in research, writing, public speaking, and consulting.
-He is the editor of the Center’s electronic journal, Minding Nature.
+He is the editor of the Center’s online journal, Minding Nature.

 He can be reached at firstname.lastname@example.org.
-His new book, growing out of Center research, will be published in the spring of 2016 by the University of West Virginia Press—Ecological Governance: Toward a New Social Contract with the Earth.
+His most recent book, which grew out of Center research, was published in the spring of 2016 by West Virginia University Press—Ecological Governance: Toward a New Social Contract with the Earth.

 He holds faculty appointments at the Vanderbilt University School of Medicine, Center for Biomedical Ethics and Society and the Yale University School of Public Health.
-He also serves as a Senior Advisor and Fellow at The Hastings Center, where he worked for 26 years, and served as Executive Director from 1991-1999.
+He also serves as a Senior Advisor and Fellow at the Hastings Center, where he worked for 26 years, and served as Executive Director from 1991–99.

 In 2011 Jennings was named Editor-in-Chief in charge of preparing a new edition of the Encyclopedia of Bioethics, the standard reference work in his field.
 Completed and published in 2014, this 6 volume work is entitled Bioethics, 4th Edition and is published by Macmillan Reference USA.